RushuiGuan/expression/docfx_project/index.md

 # Albatross Expression Api

 ## Summary
-This is an expression parsing and evaluation Api.
-The api can parse groups of single statement expressions.
-It supports math operations as well as some of the programming and string operations such as ``if, left, right, max, min`` etc.
+Albatross.Expression api is created to process text based expression strings.
+The api tokenizes the expression text and create a tree model from the tokens.
+Using the model, it can evaluate the expression or convert it to a expression of different format.
+Some applications revert the process by creating the model first and using it to generate certain expression such as a sql query statement.

 ## Release
 * Current